makersacademy/shop-manager-challenge/recipes/shop_manager_design.md

 -- so we can start with a fresh state.
 -- (RESTART IDENTITY resets the primary key)

-TRUNCATE TABLE students RESTART IDENTITY; -- replace with your own table name.
+TRUNCATE TABLE orders RESTART IDENTITY; -- replace with your own table name.

--- Below this line there should only be `INSERT` statements.
--- Replace these statements with your own seed data.
+TRUNCATE TABLE items RESTART IDENTITY; -- replace with your own table name.

+INSERT INTO orders (name, cohort_name) VALUES ('David', 'April 2022');
+INSERT INTO orders (name, cohort_name) VALUES ('Anna', 'May 2022');
+INSERT INTO orders (name, cohort_name) VALUES ('Anna', 'May 2022');

-INSERT INTO students (name, cohort_name) VALUES ('David', 'April 2022');
+INSERT INTO items (name, cohort_name) VALUES ('David', 'April 2022');
+INSERT INTO items (name, cohort_name) VALUES ('Anna', 'May 2022');
-INSERT INTO students (name, cohort_name) VALUES ('Anna', 'May 2022');
+INSERT INTO items (name, cohort_name) VALUES ('Anna', 'May 2022');

 Run this SQL file on the database to truncate (empty) the table, and insert the seed data.
 Be mindful of the fact any existing records in the table will be deleted.

 psql -h 127.0.0.1 your_database_name < seeds_{table_name}.sql
 3. Define the class names
 Usually, the Model class name will be the capitalised table name (single instead of plural).
 The same name is then suffixed by Repository for the Repository class name.

-# EXAMPLE
-# Table name: students

-# Model class
-# (in lib/student.rb)
-class Student
+class Orders
 end

-# Repository class
-# (in lib/student_repository.rb)
-class StudentRepository
+class Items
 end

 4. Implement the Model class
 Define the attributes of your Model class.
 You can usually map the table columns to the attributes of the class, including primary and foreign keys.

-# EXAMPLE
-# Table name: students

-# Model class
-# (in lib/student.rb)

-class Student
+class Orders

   # Replace the attributes by your own columns.
   attr_accessor :id, :name, :cohort_name
 end

-# The keyword attr_accessor is a special Ruby feature
-# which allows us to set and get attributes on an object,
-# here's an example:
-#
-# student = Student.new
-# student.name = 'Jo'
-# student.name
+class Items

+  # Replace the attributes by your own columns.
+  attr_accessor :id, :name, :cohort_name
+end

 You may choose to test-drive this class, but unless it contains any more logic than the example above, it is probably not needed.

 5. Define the Repository Class interface